AlignDrive: Aligned Lateral-Longitudinal Planning for End-to-End Autonomous Driving: Conclusion

 \section{Conclusion}

-We propose \Methodname, a novel cascaded planning paradigm in which longitudinal planning is explicitly conditioned on predicted drive paths.
-This paradigm tightly couples lateral and longitudinal reasoning by using the path geometry as a prior for longitudinal planning.
+We propose \Methodname, a novel cascaded planning paradigm that explicitly aligns longitudinal planning reasoning with surrounding agent dynamics along the intended driving path.
+From the model design perspective, longitudinal planning is explicitly conditioned on predicted drive paths, where the path geometry serves as a structured prior for speed reasoning.
 Building on this, we reformulate longitudinal planning as 1D displacement prediction along the drive path, allowing the model to focus on dynamic interactions rather than redundantly encoding static geometry.
-Leveraging this formulation, we introduce a planning-oriented data augmentation strategy that generates diverse, safety-critical training scenarios.
-Extensive evaluations show that \Methodname~achieves state-of-the-art performance, with ablation studies confirming the contribution of each component.
+From the data construction perspective, we further introduce a planning-oriented augmentation strategy that generates diverse safety-critical interaction scenarios to strengthen longitudinal interaction generalization.
+Extensive evaluations demonstrate that \Methodname~achieves state-of-the-art performance and robust generalization across challenging driving benchmarks.